-The Establishment has incurred a loss of AED 312,569 for the year ended 31 March 2021 and at that date, the Establishment's losses aggregated to AED 3,612,587, its current liabilities exceeded its current assets by AED 853,646 and it had a net deficit of AED 912,587 in shareholder's equity funds.
+The Establishment has incurred a loss of AED 908,452 for the year ended 31 March 2022 and at that date, the Establishment's losses aggregated to AED 4,521,039, its current liabilities exceeded its current assets by AED 658,933 and it had a net deficit of AED 771,039 in equity funds.
 Further, the uncertainty due to Covid-19 outbreak may adversely affect the financial position, results of operations and cash flows of the Establishment.
 These events or conditions, indicate that a material uncertainty exists that may cast a significant doubt on the Establishment's ability to continue as a going concern.
+Since the impact of COVID-19 centinues to evolve, the Establishment will continue to monitor the situation and its impacts on the financial statements (see note 5).

 However, the management believes that since the Establishment had commenced operation only in the year 2017, the operations of the Establishment will take some time to stabilize and start generating profits.
 Due to the ongoing pandemic, this may take longer than usual estimated timelines.
 The Establishment has earned operating profits, however, due to high overheads there is net loss.
-The management firmly believes that in coming years the Establishment will enhance its operations by adding new customers and new geographies in its portfolio which will help in recovering the high overheads and in turn become profitable.
-Further, the shareholder has agreed to provide continuing financial support to enable the Establishment to discharge its liabilities as and when they fall due.
+The management firmly believes that in coming years the Establishment will enhance its operations by adding new customers and new geographies in its portfolio which will help th recovering the high overheads and in faith become profitable Further, the shareholder has agreed to provide continuing financial support to enable the Establishment to discharge its liabilities as and when they fail due.